How to Grow an Avocado Plant From Seed

 If you live in a tropical or subtropical area, you can plant your avocado tree out in the garden.
 They like well-drained soil but hate alkaline soils with high salinity.
 If you have the latter two, keep your avocado trees in pots.

-Grow in a sheltered part of the garden as they dislike high winds, and indeed high winds can ruin any potentialcrop.
+Grow them in a sheltered part of the garden, as they dislike high winds.
+Indeed high winds can ruin any potential crop.

 In view of its potential maximum height of 70' (20m), it is advisable to plant away from the house, to prevent future problems with roots working their way into the foundations of your house.
 Normally, trees roots will spread 1 1/2 times their height.

 Avocado trees grow well outdoors in the following states:

 - New Mexico

 Avocado trees also grow well outdoors in the following countries and regions: